What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 One of the hallmark shifts in recent years is the rise of self-service in B2B buying.
 Modern buyers prefer to control the flow of information themselves rather than relying on salespeople for education.
 Consider these eye-opening facts:

-• Buyers do homework on their own: Studies consistently show that today’s B2B buyers might be as far as 60–70% through their purchase research before ever contacting a vendor’s sales team (2) (4).
+• Buyers do homework on their own: Studies consistently show that today’s B2B buyers arrive at approximately 61% through their purchase research before contacting a vendor — earlier than in prior years, as AI-assisted research compresses the discovery phase, but still well ahead of most sales teams (9).
 They’re using that time to read content, evaluate competitors, and figure out exactly what they want.
 By the time you hear from them, they often have a shortlist and a clear set of requirements.
 In practical terms, this means your online content and presence often serve as your “first sales rep.”

 • They initiate contact (when ready): In the past, sales reps did a lot of the outreach and education.
 Now, 81% of B2B buyers initiate the first contact with sellers themselves (2)not the other way around.
 The power dynamic has flipped; buyers will reach out when they are good and ready (and you need to be findable and attractive when they do).
-If you’re still relying solely on cold calling or unsolicited emails, know that many buyers will ignore them until they’ve done their own vetting.
+Outbound still works — but only when it’s relevant.
+The teams that break through do so by reaching buyers with the right signal at the right moment, not by adding volume to a list.
+Timing and relevance have replaced frequency as the primary drivers of response.

-• Preferring a “rep-free” experience: As mentioned, up to three-quarters of buyers would rather not engage with a sales rep if possible (5).
-Self-service information is hugely appealing.
+• Preferring a “rep-free” experience: As mentioned, 61% of buyers would rather not engage with a sales rep if the process can be self-served (5) — down from the widely cited 75% figure, reflecting that buyers are engaging earlier but on much more specific terms.
+Critically, 73% actively avoid vendors that blast irrelevant outreach (14).
+The rep isn’t unwelcome — the irrelevant rep is.
 This is why we see a surge in interactive product demos, free trial offers, knowledge bases, and AI chatbots on B2B websites – buyers want to get answers right now, at any hour, without scheduling a call.
 68% of millennial B2B decision-makers prefer to research on their own via digital channels instead of talking to a sales rep (4).

-• Multiple sources of information: The 2025 B2B buyer is not looking at just your brochure or a single whitepaper.
+• Multiple sources of information: The 2026 B2B buyer is not looking at just your brochure or a single whitepaper.
 They’re consulting a mix of sources to validate what they learn.
-According to one report, B2B buyers consistently rely on five or more information sources during the purchase process, with the top sources including: free trials of the product, product demos, user reviews, vendor websites, and only then conversations with vendor reps (3).
+B2B buyers review an average of 11.4 pieces of content before they’re ready to contact a vendor (10) — drawing from a mix of free trials, product demos, peer reviews, vendor websites, and analyst content.
+Vendor salespeople consistently rank last on that list of trusted sources.
 Notice how vendor salespeople come in last on that list.
 Buyers want to test and verify claims themselves.
 For example, if you offer a software solution, a buyer might sign up for a free trial and read peer reviews on G2 before ever giving your sales team a chance to speak.

 • Collaborative internal research: Within a buying committee, today’s stakeholders often divvy up research tasks.
 One person might evaluate technical specs, another gathers pricing options, another reads case studies.
 They then share notes internally (often via Slack or email threads).
-Crucially, information gets passed around: 40% of buyers share a piece of content or review with four or more other team members during the process (3).
+Information circulates fast inside a buying committee.
+Research shows 40% of buyers share content or reviews with four or more teammates (3) during the evaluation process — which means a single well-placed piece of content, case study, or third-party review can influence stakeholders you’ve never directly engaged.
 So if you impress one researcher on the team with a great blog or tool, that goodwill can multiply.
 Conversely, if your info is lacking, that negative impression can spread to others.

 2. Seamless, Consumer-Grade Experience